iocfinc/Grab-AIforSEA/README.md

 ## General Instructions

 The EvaluationNotebook is provided for the evaluation of the final model.
 The EvaluationNotebook.ipynb has been created to allow the evaluator to get the prediction results given the training and/or holdoff data.
 Instructions on how to load the models and get predictions would be provided in the notebook.
 Additional notebooks were also provided to show the solutions and thought process on how the models were created.
 The Forecasting-Notes.ipynb is the _workbook_ where the majority of the model training and exploration were done.
 It shows the results of the training and testing of the models that were chosen for the final model.
 The EDA-NOTES.ipynb is also provided for review to provide the data exploration I did for the project.

+**Update: Pitch deck is also uploaded for anyone who might want to check it.<br>
+Feel free to contact/connect with me: https://www.linkedin.com/in/iraoliverfernandoph/.
+Would love to hear your inputs and learn from you as well.**

 ## Approach